TragicXxBoNeSxX/Video_Analysis/README.md

 # Video Analysis/Face Recognition Script

-This code was tested in Windows 10 with Python 3.6, 3.7.
+This code was tested in Windows 10 and 11 with Python 3.6-3.11.

 <b>Required Windows Programs:</b>
 - CMake (For certain modules to install correctly.
 Mainly dlib.)